Girdhari16/Olist-Credit-Card-Installment-Analysis/README.md

 # 🎯 Business Problem

-Installment payment options increase customers' purchasing power, but they also delay cash inflow for businesses.
-The key challenge is identifying which product categories truly benefit from longer financing periods and which categories generate strong revenue without requiring extended installment durations.
+Installment payments increase customers' purchasing power but delay business cash flow.
+The objective of this project is to identify which product categories justify extended financing and which categories unnecessarily lock business capital.

 This project answers the following business questions: